stanichor/stanichor.github.io/_posts/2025-06-19-empathizing-systemizing-theory.md

 permalink: /empathizing-systemizing-theory/
 categories:
 ---
-The **Empathizing–Systemizing (E–S) theory** of autism, proposed by Simon Baron-Cohen, claims that autism arises from an imbalance between two cognitive traits:
+The **Empathizing–Systemizing (E–S) theory** of autism, proposed by Simon Baron-Cohen, claims autism arises from an imbalance between two cognitive traits:
 - **Empathizing (E)**: the capacity to recognize others' mental states and respond to them appropriately
 - **Systemizing (S)**: the drive to analyze, construct, or understand rule-based systems

 The theory claims men tend toward *type S* brains (higher systemizing than empathizing), while women tend toward *type E* brains (higher empathizing than systemizing).
 Autism reflects an *extreme male brain*—very high systemizing and very low empathizing.

 I critique E-S theory on two grounds:
-1. Empirical evidence suggests that autistic traits correlate more strongly with low empathizing than with high systemizing.
+1. Empirical evidence suggests autistic traits correlate more strongly with low empathizing than with high systemizing.
-2. The systemizing quotient (SQ) conflates systemizing with interest in stereotypically male topics, calling into question whether men are genuinely more systemizing—whatever that *actually* means—or just more interested in things like cars, computers, sports, and stocks.
+2. The systemizing quotient (SQ) conflates systemizing with interest in stereotypically male topics, calling into question whether men are genuinely more systemizing—whatever "systemizing" *actually* means—or just more interested in things like cars, computers, sports, and stocks.

 ---